dkl-work321/repo_code_test/Readme.txt

 AutomatedHybrid UI but are not changable the in UI).
 See PossibleProblems.txt - pain in the ass with reading text files (so far) is that debugging generates a MyDebuggingLog folder during debugging and then removes it on termination so there's no way for the text file to be resident in the executable folder!!

+8/6/16

+Stopped work.
+This now a test vehicle for automation and not a deliverable machine/software match up.